datadoc24/admin-volcano-article/README.md

 Install the Helm chart for the Kubernetes Dashboard.
 This gives us a nice graphical view of the cluster's capacity.
 The alternative is simply to run kubectl top nodes

-## Install the Helm charts for Minio and Volcano, and the rbac needed for Apache Spark on Kubernetes
+## 3. Install the Helm charts for Minio and Volcano, and the rbac needed for Apache Spark on Kubernetes

-Add kubernetes-dashboard repository
+Install Minio for Apache Spark's object storage
 ```
-helm repo add kubernetes-dashboard https://kubernetes.github.io/dashboard/
+helm -n minio install objectstore oci://registry-1.docker.io/bitnamicharts/minio --create-namespace
 ```
 Deploy a Helm Release named "kubernetes-dashboard" using the kubernetes-dashboard chart
 ```